Budibase/website/content/blog/updates/future-of-budibase-2026.md

 ---
-title: Budibase 2026 - AI Workflow toolkit
+title: Budibase 2026 - the AI Workflow toolkit
 description: The direction of Budibase - AI Workflows for privacy-first teams
 type: blog
 layout: single